PHASE I: BUILDING THE PORTFOLIO (2017)

 2) Affiliate Partners: This is the first tier for organizations when they become official partners with Slingshot Memphis.
 This is also the first step in the process toward becoming a funded Investee Partner, although not all Affiliates will ultimately become Investees.
 Essentially, an Affiliate will work closely with our staff for one full year (twelve months), during which time we will guide them through the measurement and monetization process.
 A high level of transparency is expected of our Affiliates, as our staff will make multiple data requests over the course of the year.
 (These requests will focus on program outputs, outcomes, budgetary information, and so on.)
 At the end of one year, an Affiliate Partner might be promoted to Investee Partner status.
 However, some Affiliates might not want to become Investees, due perhaps to a lack of need for funding; a desire to not publicize their outcomes (this is required of our Investee Partners); or insufficient funding on our part.
 Regardless, even if an Affiliate neither merits nor desires funding, in order to remain in our portfolio, it must be fully committed to our process, have demonstrable evidence of disrupting poverty, and provide evidence that they are trending (quantitatively) in the right direction.
 Which organizations are promoted is ultimately decided by our Board of Directors.

-3) Investee Partners: This is the highest tier in our partner hierarchy.
+3) Investee Partners: This is the highest tier in our partnership structure.
 Only organizations that have spent one full year (twelve months) as Affiliate Partners will be considered as candidates for Investee Partner status.
 The decision of whether or not to promote an Affiliate Partner to Investee status will be made by our Board of Directors, with direction from our Investment Allocation Committee, based on the data and results generated over that year.
 An Investee Partner is also eligible for dollars from our IMPACT FUND, in an amount also determined by our Board of Directors.
 Please note that financial support is never guaranteed, due to our constant work toward fundraising, and our aggressive stance on deploying dollars.
 Generally, the expectation is that funding is awarded only to organizations with whom we intend to work in the following year.
 Further, even for organizations who have already achieved Investee Partner status, ongoing investment at the end of the following year is not guaranteed.
 Those decisions are made on a year-by-year basis.
-Lastly, it is possible for an Investee Partner to revert back to Affiliate Partner status after initially receiving funding.
+Lastly, it is possible for an Investee Partner to revert to Affiliate Partner status after initially receiving funding.
 This could be due to no longer needing funding from Slingshot Memphis, insufficient funding opportunities on our part, or because there are higher impact organizations elsewhere that warrant funding.
 We can only commit to funding organizations with the proof or capacity to generate the most effective solutions that lift and keep Memphians out of poverty.